-That profile takes as initial values for analyzing a candidate for a directorship the experience and knowledge in the energy sector, experience in the business world and on boards of directors and other governing bodies of public and private entities, on boards of directors of listed companies, experience in finance and in financial markets, and in managing organizations and management teams, as well as command of languages.
+That profile takes as initial values for analyzing a candidate for a directorship the experience and knowledge in the energy sector, experience in the business world and on boards of directors and other governing bodies of public and private entities, on

-Furthermore, before issuing its report or nominating a director, the Appointments and Remuneration Committee always analyzes the diversity of the profiles and contributions of the current members of the Board of Directors. in order to ensure that the Board at all times has the necessary knowledge and experience to successfully undertake the coming challenges and efficiently and proactively advance in the fulfilment of the strategies and objectives of the Company and of the Red Eléctrica Group.
+Furthermore, before issuing its report or nominating a director, the Appointments and Remuneration Committee always analyzes the diversity of the profiles and contributions of the current members of the Board of Directors, in order to ensure that the Board at all times has the necessary knowledge and experience to successfully undertake the coming challenges and efficiently and proactively advance in the fulfilment of the strategies and objectives of the Company and of the Red Eléctrica Group.

 In preparing the nomination, the Appointments and Remuneration Committee, in addition to other proposals and suggestions, can also obtain, when it deems fit, the opinion of international advisors specialized in director selection.
 They propose various candidates and issue reports evaluating the strengths and experience of each candidate.
-Those reports are carefully analyzed and assessed by the Appointments and Remuneration Committee when deciding the director nomination it will bring before the Board.
+Those reports are carefully analyzed and assessed by the Appointments and Remuneration Committee when deciding the director nomination it will being before the Board.